IP-CAM/opencart-logstore_xapi/README.md

 * an empty line must be between books
 * use the code editing mode </> in the attribute editor and toggle it off before saving, as is done with the “Readium Book ID” attribute

-#### 3) For each product with ONLY ONE ebook related to it, add the title, author, publisher and isbn into the other new attribute fields (Readium Book Title, etc.)
+#### 3) For each product with ONLY ONE ebook related to it, add the title, author and publisher into the other new attribute fields (Readium Book Title, etc.).
+Add the ISBN under the corresponding field in the Data tab on the Edit product page.

 Final note: All products with any ebooks (one or more) still need the “Readium Book ID” attribute